jamesmh/coravel/README.md

 # Coravel

-Coravel helps developers get their .NET Core applications up-and-running fast without compromising code quality.
+Coravel helps developers get their .NET applications up-and-running fast without compromising code quality.

 It makes advanced application features accessible and easy-to-use by giving you a simple, expressive and straightforward syntax.